Contact Lens Care

-Blurry vision makes objects appear hazy or out of focus.
+Blurry vision makes objects appear hazy or out of focus, it stops people from being able to see fine detail.
 It mostly affects both eyes, but some people also experience it in only one eye.

 Blurry vision can last for just a few moments, or far longer depending on the cause.
 In some cases, it can be permanent.

 Cloudy vision can often be mistaken for blurry vision; however, it is usually a symptom of a specific condition such as cataracts.
 However, they both cause objects to appear obscured.

 What causes blurry vision?

 The leading causes of blurred vision are refractive errors – myopia (short-sightedness) hyperopia (long-sightedness), astigmatism and presbyopia.
 Blurry vision can also be a sign of an eye disease/ more serious, underlying issues.
 For this reason, you should see an eye care specialist should blurry vision persist.

 Wearing contact lenses for too long can cause proteins and other debris in your tear film to accumulate and contribute to the hazy vision.
 That's why you should wear your contacts as recommended by the manufacturer and your optician.
 Not cleaning your lenses properly can also cause blurred vision.

 High blood pressure can damage the vessels supplying blood to your retina, causing retinopathy, a condition that can lead to bleeding in the eye, blurred vision and complete loss of sight.